Hypothetical chemical compound

 A hypothetical chemical compound is a chemical compound that has been conceived of, but is not known to have been synthesized, observed, or isolated (identified or shown to exist).

-Some hypothetical compounds cannot form at all.
+Some hypothetical compounds cannot form at all, due to steric effects (e.g. tetra-tert-butylmethane, C(C(CH3)3)4, chlorine heptafluoride, ClF7, or bromine heptafluoride, BrF7) or bond stress (e.g. tetrahedrane C4H4).
 Others might turn out to be highly unstable, decomposing, isomerizing, polymerizing, rearranging, or disproportionating.
-Some are thought to exist only briefly as reactive intermediates, or in vacuum (e.g. helium hydride ion).
+Some are thought to exist only briefly as reactive intermediates or in vacuum.

-Some cannot hold together due to steric hindrance (e.g. tetra-tert-butylmethane) or bond stress (e.g. tetrahedrane).

 Some have no known pathway for synthesis (e.g. hypercubane).